mattsemar/dsp-personal-logistics/readme.md

 #### Manually

+First install the [CommonAPI](https://dsp.thunderstore.io/package/CommonAPI/CommonAPI/) mod.
+Next install the [DSPModSave](https://dsp.thunderstore.io/package/CommonAPI/DSPModSave/) mod.
-Extract the archive file and drag `PersonalLogistics.dll` and `pls` into the `BepInEx/plugins` directory.
+Next, extract the archive file and drag `PersonalLogistics.dll` and `pls` into the `BepInEx/plugins` directory.

 #### Mod manager

 Click the `Install with Mod Manager` link above.
+Make sure dependencies are installed, when prompted

 ## Changelog

+#### v1.5.0
+* Switched to storing buffered items and inbound requests using DSPGameSave mod

 #### v1.4.0
 * Added options to keep Mecha fuel and warpers topped off from player inventory (see Mecha section for more info)